BZoennchen/Pages/_posts/2024-01-02-conspiracy.md

 These theories provide compelling descriptions of emotional states but tend to offer simplistic and reactionary explanations for complex situations.
 Additionally, much like the concept of the matrix, they seek an all-encompassing explanation for everything.
 Essentially, these theories represent a futile effort to eliminate contingency and the growing uncertainty about the future.
-They attempt to provide a sense of certainty and understanding in a world that is inherently open, unpredictable and complex.
+They attempt to provide a sense of certainty and understanding in a world that is inherently open, contingent, unpredictable and complex.
 This desire for comprehensive explanations reflects a deep-seated human need for order and predictability in an increasingly uncertain world.

 ## Escaping the Matrix?